xmas-ar/xNMS/README.md

   - **Validation Services**: Validate data about the state of a device with Netmiko and NAPALM.
   - **Ansible Service**: Store and run Ansible playbooks.
   - **REST Service**: Send REST calls with variable URL and payload.
-  - **Python Script Service**: Any python script can be integrated into the web UI. eNMS will automatically generate a form in the UI for the script input parameters.
+  - **Python Script Service**: Any python script can be integrated into the web UI. xNMS will automatically generate a form in the UI for the script input parameters.
   - **Workflows**: Services can be combined together graphically in a workflow.
   - **Scheduling**: Services and workflows can be scheduled to start at a later time, or run periodically with CRON.